Stacey Dooley: 2018–present

+Dooley was criticised in February 2019 after she posted photos holding a Ugandan child on her Instagram account during a trip to Uganda organised by British charity Comic Relief.
+Dooley was accused by British MP David Lammy on social media of reinforcing white saviour stereotypes.
+Lammy tweeted in response to a news story about Dooley: "The world does not need any more white saviours.
+As I've said before, this just perpetuates tired and unhelpful stereotypes.
+Let's instead promote voices from across the continent of Africa and have serious debate."
+Ugandan campaign group No White Saviours wrote on Dooley's Instagram: "White saviourism is a symptom of white supremacy and something we all have to work together to deconstruct."
+Gaby Hinsliff, a columnist at The Guardian wrote: "The sight of celebrities making weepy 'personal journeys' towards understanding poverty has begun to feel more and more crass, especially where it overshadows the people whose experiences they're meant to be understanding in the first place."
+Dooley told The Guardian she had no regrets over the incident.
+In June 2019, Comic Relief founder Richard Curtis told members of the British Parliament that the charity would stop sending celebrities abroad as a consequence of the controversy.

 In 2019, Dooley was named as Grazias new contributing editor for investigations.
 She appeared on The National Television Awards 2019 and presented BBC's The Nine To Five With Stacey Dooley and The One Show.
 Dooley took part in The 2019 Strictly Come Dancing Arena Tour throughout the UK.
 Dooley then began presenting the BBC Three reality competition series Glow Up: Britain's Next Make-Up Star.
 In July 2019, it was announced that Dooley would be a guest judge on RuPaul's Drag Race UK.
 In August 2019, she released the documentaries Stacey Meets the IS Brides and Stacey Dooley: Face to Face with The Bounty Hunters which became the most watched documentary on BBC IPlayer.